zendesk/out_of_office_app/README.md

+:warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

 # Out of Office App

 This app will allow Admins to manage their Agents' vacation statuses, as well as allowing individual Agents to manage their own vacation statuses, and reassigning assigned tickets to their parent group if updated during the vacation.